 - a.
-Contribute to the organizational and administrative affairs of the medical staff; - Actively participate as requested or required in activities and functions of the medical staff, including quality/performance improvement and peer review, credentialing, risk and utilization management, medical records completion and in the discharge of other staff functions as may be required; and - c.
-Fulfill or comply with any applicable medical staff or hospital policies or procedures.
+Contribute to the organizational and administrative affairs of the medical staff; - b.
+Actively participate as requested or required in activities and functions of the medical staff, including quality/performance improvement and peer review, credentialing, risk and utilization management, medical records completion and in the discharge of other staff functions as may be required; and - c.
+Fulfill or comply with any applicable medical staff or hospital policies or procedures. - Each staff member must provide for appropriate, timely, and continuous care of his/her patients at the level of quality and efficiency generally recognized as appropriate by medical professionals. - e.
+Each staff member must participate, as assigned or requested, in quality/performance improvement/peer review activities and in the discharge of other medical staff functions as may be required. - f.
+Each staff member, consistent with his/her granted clinical privileges, must participate in the on call coverage of the emergency department or in other hospital coverage programs as determined by the appropriate committee and approved by the MEC and the Board to assist in meeting the patient care needs of the community.